 After several "modernizations" of the decor, neglect, and eventual whitewash(!), the restoration of much of the original decoration was begun in 1983-85 by the Reverend R. Douglas Pitt, the eleventh rector.
 This work was resumed in 1994 under the Reverend Jesse L. A. Parker, twelfth rector, and continues as of this writing.
 All of the restoration work has been accomplished by the well-known decorative artist Janet Pope, of J. Pope Studios, Baltimore, which specializes in historic decorative restoration.

 In June 2016, after serving this parish for 25 years as rector, the Reverend Parker retired.
 In September of that year, we welcomed the Reverend Jeffrey Charles Hual as our Priest-in-Charge.
 "Father Jeff," as he was known, came to us following a curacy at Saint Paul's Parish, K Street, in Washington, D.C.
-Father Jeff served at Saint John's until it was declared an imperiled parish by the Diocese of Maryland.
+Father Jeff served at Saint John's until it was declared an imperiled parish by the Diocese of Maryland in October 2017.
 The congregation is now working through the imperilment with the goal of developing long term financial stability.
 The parishioners of Saint John's are quite proud of our long history of serving Our Lord through ministry and worship, and we look forward to continuing these efforts for many years to come, as well as finding new opportunities for ministry in the city of Baltimore and the world.

 The seal is called "great" to distinguish this rendition from other renditions which contain only parts of the whole, such as the eagle, the vesica and shield, or shield with or without motto.